bitcoincashorg/spec/json-layer.md

-# JSON Layer Protocol
+# Global Messaging Protocol

 Version: 1.0, 2017-12-27

 ## Introduction

-Suggestion to add the JSON Layer as option in transactions, in which we can add things like direct messages, or global messaging.
+- Suggestion to add Global Messaging Protocol over the blockchain protocol, in which we can add things like direct messages, or global messaging.
+- What we are trying to achieve here is to build a Global Messaging ability, like Twitter but without centralized authority.
+Also having to pay for those messages will keep them short in number, and increase the usability of crypto currencies in general.

 ## Direct Message